 How Should You Do Product Research?

 There are tons of people out on social media giving business advice.
 Some of it is good advice, but most of it isn’t good.
-In this new series watch, CapForge’s owner reacts to different advice videos.
+In this series watch, CapForge’s owner reacts to different advice videos.
 He’s an expert in all things business and has 20+ years of experience under his belt.
 Some of the things he reacts to might even surprise you!

 Video Transcript: